aeera/CogSci_Signal-detetion/README.md

 # Signal Detection Tutorial

 Signal detection theory is one of the most successful theories in all of cognitive science and psychology.
 This is a tutorial notebook for learning the basics by running a little signal detection experiment on yourself and analyzing the data.
+It accompanies the course *Cognitive Science I: Perception* at TU Darmstadt and replaces the lab work during the 2020 corona pandemic.

 ## Installation